Louise Distras: Artistry and style

 Louise Distras's musical influences include Nirvana, with their 1989 debut album Bleach being her favourite.
 Her earlier influences encompass a wide range of artists such as Bee Gees, Queen, ABBA, Sex Pistols, Whitney Houston, Oasis, and Lydia Lunch.

 Distras has incorporated elements of the classic 1977 punk rock aesthetic in her work, particularly evident in the music videos for "The Hand You Hold" and "Shades of Hate".

 Personal life

 Louise Distras labels herself as a "soft working class feminist," her identity deeply rooted in her Northern English background.
 She has championed feminist issues, notably by supporting the Russian punk band Pussy Riot in 2012.

 In 2015 she gave a performance with Mick Jones of The Clash and Glen Matlock of the Sex Pistols at London's Coronet Theatre.
 The event was a fundraiser for the London Fire Brigade, held in memory of Joe Strummer.

 By 2019, she had become an ambassador for Musicians Against Homelessness, collaborating with key figures like Jon Sparkes of Crisis, Alan McGee, Shaun Ryder, and Neville Staple from The Specials, to fight homelessness through a campaign at the Houses of Parliament in London.

+In more recent years, her political stance has shifted, and she has been described as aligning with right-leaning positions.
+In 2024, she was reported to have attended and performed at a rally in London organised by activist Tommy Robinson.